Mebyon Kernow: 2021 election

 In the 2021 election, Mebyon Kernow fielded 19 candidates.
 They gained a seat despite the number of seats on the council being reduced to 87, polling 5% overall.

 Town and parish councils

 Mebyon Kernow is also represented in numerous town and parish councils across Cornwall.
 In 2022, Zoe Fox, a Mebyon Kernow councillor, became Mayor of Camborne.
-In 2024, their Parish representation stood at 24 councillors, their highest number to that date.
+In 2026, their Parish representation stood at 23 councillors.